hartzis/javascript/README.md

 ## Chat With Us About JavaScript

-  - Find Craftsy's JavaScript developers on Freenode at [#denverscript](irc://chat.freenode.net/denverscript).
+  - Find Craftsy's JavaScript developers on Freenode IRC at [#denverscript](irc://chat.freenode.net/denverscript).

   - For more information about IRC, check out [this guide](http://botbotme.github.io/irc-guide/).